COALAIP/specs/coala-ip/README.md

 ### The LCC Place Model

 In the LCC Framework, a Place describes a localizable or virtual place.
-Understandably, it has the following property:
+It has the following property:

-- **PlaceType:** Defining the type of Place
+- **PlaceType:** Defining the type of a Place
     - `lcc:LocalizablePlace`: A Place in the universe that can be described using spatial coordinates
-    - `lcc:VirtualPlace`: A non-localizable Place at which a resource may be located
+    - `lcc:VirtualPlace`: A non-localizable Place at which a resource may be located under

 In addition, a Place can have the following outgoing reference to respective other entities: